padhi-homelab/docker_openvpn-client/README.md

 ### (Optional) SOCKS5 Proxy

-This image also contains a [Dante] server to optionally start
+This image also contains a [Dante] server to optionally start a SOCKS5 proxy that external clients may connect to.

 [Alpine Linux]: https://alpinelinux.org/